Accounting and auditing venue requirements

 Notwithstanding this minimum GIE staffing requirement, venue operators are expected to ensure that staffing levels within a gaming machine area are adequate to ensure all legislative requirements associated with the proper supervision and conduct of gaming are able to be met.

-Appropriate documentation to support adherence to requirement
+4.3 Appropriate documentation to support adherence to requirement

 A venue operator must maintain documentation to ensure adherence to all sections of these Accounting and Auditing Venue Requirements and in a manner that can be audited by the Commission.

 Documentation will be reviewed periodically by the Commission and appropriate recommendations will be made to the venue operator if the documentation maintained does not allow for efficient and effective auditing practices.
-If a venue operator does not take appropriate action to rectify their practices as required by the Commission, disciplinary action may be taken against the venue operator.

-Gaming rooms hours of operation
+4.4 Gaming room hours of operation

 A venue operator must ensure its gaming room hours of operation comply with all requirements, including, but not limited to:

-a.
-Section 3.5.22 of the Act which states that a person must not play a gaming machine in an approved venue at any time when the approved venue is closed to the public
+1. Section 3.5.22 of the Act which states that a person must not play a gaming machine in an approved venue at any time when the approved venue is closed to the public

-b.
-Section 3.5.28A of the Act, which prohibits the playing of a gaming machine between 4:00 a.m. and 10:00 a.m. on any day.
+2. Section 3.5.28A of the Act, which prohibits the playing of a gaming machine between 4:00 a.m. and 10:00 a.m. on any day

 To allow for adequate monitoring of a venues gaming room hours of operation, a venue operator must: